This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Bowel movement softeners make it easier for you to have a bowel movement.
 You may need this medicine to prevent constipation.

 - Steroid cream helps relax your anal muscles and decrease pain.
 The cream is applied inside your anus.
-Your caregiver will teach you how to use this medicine.
+Your healthcare provider will teach you how to use this medicine.

 © 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.